-- External clock from pin.
-(EXTCLK). - The TOSC1 and TOSC2 pins are dedicated to driving a 32.768kHz crystal oscillator (XOSC32K). - Instead of a crystal oscillator, TOSC1 can be configured to accept an external clock source.
+- The CLKI pin can be used as input for an external clock signal (EXTCLK). - The TOSC1 and TOSC2 pins are dedicated to driving a 32.768kHz crystal oscillator (XOSC32K). - Instead of a crystal oscillator, TOSC1 can be configured to accept an external clock source.